MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-troubleshoot.md

 [!INCLUDE [transition](../includes/change/change-analysis-is-moving.md)]

-## Trouble registering Microsoft.ChangeAnalysis resource provider from Change history tab.
+## You have trouble registering the Microsoft.ChangeAnalysis resource provider from the Change history tab.

 If you view change history after its first integration with Change Analysis (classic), you see it automatically registering the `Microsoft.ChangeAnalysis` resource provider.
 The resource might fail and you might see the following error messages.